 “No,” Wallace replied.
 “But we live with Bryant, remember?”

-Joanne returned to eating as Wallace withdrew his hand from her shoulder and ordered.
+Joanne returned to eating as Wallace withdrew his hand from her shoulders and ordered.

 “Seriously though,” Wallace continued after Uncle Ben left to tend to his order already.
 “Give that Bryant a chance.”